-In this article from July 2014, Michael Lydon tells the amazing story of legendary ethnographic archivist Alan Lomax’s encounter with the singing miners of Treorchy.
+In this article from July 2014, Michael Lydon tells the amazing story of legendary ethnographic archivist Alan Lomax and his encounter with the singing miners of Treorchy.

 In a recent article for Wales Arts Review this reviewer paid homage to the late, great Pete Seeger, by utilising the image of Leonardo Da Vinci’s ‘The Last Supper’.
 In the article, it was remarked that an understanding of the grand narrative of twentieth-century American folk music can best be illustrated by adopting a table plan akin to that of Da Vinci’s iconic masterpiece.
 At the centre of this grand table of American folk music would be Woody Guthrie, with disciples of varying importance seated near – be they Huddie ‘Lead Belly’ Ledbetter, Cisco Huston, Josh White, Joan Baez, or Bob Dylan – and with a special place for the now sadly deceased Seeger.
 Yet in this table plan, a special place must also be made for the man who arguably set the table, the man who first recorded many of the defining figures in twentieth-century American music, Alan Lomax.